bneijt/matchmonitor/README.md

 Monitor whether matches keep coming (heartbeats)

-__TLDR__: If the match is missing for more than 1.5 times the last interval, it will be colored red.
-Current version only matches on the first IP address.
+__TLDR__: If the matching IP is missing for more than 1.5 times the last interval it was seen, it will be colored red.
+Current version only matches on the first IP address in the UDP packet.

 Getting started
 ---------------
 It's written in Java and some HTML, requires maven to build.

-Run `mvn clean verify` next to the `pom.xml` file.
-Then `java -jar target/matchmonitor-0.0.1-SNAPSHOT.jar`.
-If there are no errors, you can visit `localhost:8080` for the homepage.
-It will poll every 5 seconds but not show much.
+Run one of the releases using `java -jar target/matchmonitor-0.0.2.jar`.
+If there are no errors, you can visit `http://localhost:8080` for the homepage.
+The page will update every 5 seconds.

 Now you need to inject data by posting UDP packets to port 8081.
-Start `nc -u localhost 8081` and type any character followed by return.
-After a few seconds one of the letters you entered will appear.
+Start `nc -u localhost 8081` and type any IP address followed by return.
+After a few seconds it should appear on the HTML page.

-If you keep up a good interval of, for example, messages with an `a` in them, you should get `a` to turn up normal.
-Then if you stop, it should turn red indicating the packet _missed it's normal interval_.
+If you keep the same IP address coming in UDP packets at a regular interval, the IP address will turn blue.
+If `matchmonitor` does not receive the same IP address in 1.5 times the regular interval, it will turn the IP address red.

+This means that it warns you if the IP mention _missed it's normal interval_.

 Downloads
 ---------